Fitness Facts

 Why it matters (physiological benefits):

-• Improves stamina and reduces fatigue
+• Improves stamina and fatigue resistance

 • Increases metabolic efficiency